biocorecrg/advanced_linux_2019/download.md

 wget ftp://ftp.ensemblgenomes.org/pub/bacteria/release-42/fasta/bacteria_22_collection/escherichia_coli_bl21_gold_de3_plyss_ag_/dna/Escherichia_coli_bl21_gold_de3_plyss_ag_.ASM2366v1.dna.toplevel.fa.gz
 ```

-We can use the options "-lh" of the program **ls** to list attributes of the files and show in human readable format the size fo the files
+We can use the options **-lh** of the program **ls** to list attributes of the files and show in human readable format the size fo the files

 ```{bash}
 ls -lh